Introduction

 The first and main goal of the user is to directly view a product at the desired location.
 It is not to understand the functionality behind the augmented reality at work.
 For that reason, it is important to keep all instructions goal-oriented (either in detecting surfaces or placing products) instead of purely providing explanations.
 Invite the user to start exploring its environment and to aim the device to the floor or table to let the device detect a surface where to place the product.

-Initialization and Exploration of the Environment Initialization and Exploration of the Environment 1 - Invite the user to start exploring its environment.
+1 - Invite the user to start exploring its environment.

 2 - The hand holding a phone is animated (sliding left and right) to let the user understand what he needs to do.